HMT Alvis

-Pre-War Career
+Pre-war career

-6 Nov 1918: Launched by Ailsa Shipbuilding Company at Ayr, for The Admiralty as Peter Hall.

-1919: Registered by The Admiralty in the Registry of British Ships at London.
+On 6 November 1918, it was launched at the Ailsa Shipbuilding Company at Ayr, for the Admiralty as Peter Hall and registered by The Admiralty in the Registry of British Ships at London in 1919.

-24 Aug 1920: Registered by The Admiralty as a fishing vessel at London.

-Nov 1924: Sold to Société Anonyme Armement Ostendais, Ostend.

-29 Nov 1924: Registered at Ostend as Transport Union.
+On 24 August 1920 it was registered as a fishing vessel at London.
+In November 1924 it was to Société Anonyme Armement Ostendais, Ostend and on 29 November registered at Ostend as Transport Union.

-27 Dec 1935: Rescued crew of fourteen of Dutch trawler Cornelia Maria (SCH135) which was sinking.
+On 27 December 1935 Transport Union rescued crew of fourteen from the Dutch trawler Cornelia Maria (SCH135) which was sinking.

-1939: Sold to Saint Andrew's Steam Fishing Co Ltd, Hull.

-1 Mar 1939: Registered at Hull as Alvis (H52).
+In 1939 it was sold to Saint Andrew's Steam Fishing Co Ltd, Hull and registered on 1 May at Hull as Alvis (H52).
 Fishing from Fleetwood.